EduardoBilk/AWS_CPHD_POC/README.md

 Make a AWS Bucket with an *Input* and an *output* folder in it

-copy the name of the bucket you just created to `BUCKET_NAME` field in `constants.js`. do the same for the input and output folders into `INPUT_FOLDER` and `OUTPUT_FOLDER`.
+Copy the name of the bucket you just created to `BUCKET_NAME` field in `constants.js`. do the same for the input and output folders into `INPUT_FOLDER` and `OUTPUT_FOLDER`.

 You may skip the collection of the data (step 4) if you want to.